Statement of Teaching Philosophy

 My courses use multiple approaches to fulfill these two pedagogical objectives.
 For training students how to read, think, and argue like a historian, I have developed what I call “CAPSI Sheets:” reading responses that ask students to identify the Context, Author and Audience, Purpose, Subject, and Importance of a primary text.
 These CAPSI Sheets, a form of “scaffolding,” have proven effective in introducing my students to historical thinking.
 This assignment is part of a wider commitment to prioritize primary source analysis in more courses, especially those at the introductory level.
 I also integrate activities or discussions about primary texts into my lectures, so that students regularly engage in active, rather than passive, learning.
 Additionally, in the first part of my midterms and final exams, I ask students to identify and discuss a “mystery document,” which we have read at some point in the course.

 When it comes to building upon students’ unique interests, one of my favorite techniques for doing so is assigning an “objects in history paper.”
-These papers require students to analyze the “life history” and continued significance of an object of their choosing.
+Although deeply grounded in historical methods of analysis, this assignment draws on the insights of other disciplines, including anthropology, visual and cultural studies, and literary theory.
+It requires students to analyze the “life history” and continued significance of an object of their choosing.
 Students have responded to this prompt with creative and fascinating choices, from CDs and wristwatches to dentist chairs and disposable trash bags.
-Not only has this assignment helped students realize that the “texts” historians study come in many forms; it has also lead them to appreciate how objects from everyday life can provide vital insights into the past.
+Not only has this assignment helped students realize that the “texts” historians study can come in many forms; it has also lead them to appreciate how objects from everyday life can provide vital insights into the past.
 Reading these papers not only provides me the opportunity to learn about a wide variety of subjects; it also gives me a window into my students.
 I have used this information to incorporate related subjects into my lectures, and drawn on it as a way of entering into conversation with students who have been more reserved.

 Even if students’ analytical skills have not fully matured, they still possess a rich variety of experiences and an innate sense of curiosity.